 We can't always predict all the consequences of every decision, but we can usually see the bad ones, if we're honest with ourselves.
 Denying that the consequences of your actions will happen is lying to yourself.
 If you go ahead and do something stupid and say, "I don't care about the consequences," you're not being smart.
 You're not facing reality.

-1. Be skeptical but not cynical.
+1. They are skeptical but not cynical.

 We should weigh the information we take in, yet not assume that everything we hear is designed to trick us.
 It makes sense, as a mature adult, to stop being gullible.
 If you ask "What's in it for them?" about TV commercials, political talk, and sales people, you'll drill down to the truth quickly.

-2. Be kind but not a pushover.
+2. They are kind but not pushovers.

 We have a responsibility to be polite without letting ourselves become doormats.
 Stand up for yourself.
 Don't let yourself be bullied.
 When people understand that they can't bulldoze over you, they'll respect you more.
 Some of them will keep trying, but don't back down.
 Don't go out of your way to be confrontational but make it clear you do have ethical and personal limits.

-3. Be in touch with the Holy Spirit.
+3. They rely on the Holy Spirit.

 We're not omniscient.
 We can't know everything, but God does.
 By obeying God's commandments, you'll receive his protection now and in the future.
-Things may not work out the way you hoped, but God will stand with you to help you through.
+Things may not always work out the way you hoped, but God will stand with you to help you through.
 The better you know the simple commands of Christ, the more closely in touch you'll be with his Spirit.
 Ask him for guidance and expect him to respond.